AZhacker15/cisc327-library-management-a2-8216-./README.md

 **R7: Patron Status Report**
 The system shall display patron status for a particular patron.

+**R8: Pay Late Fees**
+The system shall allow patrons to pay their late fees for an overdue book.
+If they do have one.

+**R9: Refunds Late Payment**
+The system shall allow patrons to refund their late fee, that is under 15$.

 **Output examples**

 Some books in the catalog by using the add book function.